• Skip to main content

 While aria-hidden="true" can be helpful in some use cases, in other instances it should not be used because it is removing necessary functionality from your web page.

 If important content, like form controls or links, is hidden using an ARIA attribute, that content will not be found with a screen reader.
-This can prevent screen reader users from being able to access important information, and interact with navigable elements on your website if ARIA hidden is used incorrectly.
+This can prevent screen reader users from accessing important information and interacting with navigable elements on your website if ARIA hidden is used incorrectly.
 Accordingly, the fourth rule of ARIA states that aria-hidden="true" should not be used on any focusable elements.

 Relevant WCAG 2.1 Success Criteria